Chase: Police PIT maneuvers help end pursuit in the San Fernando Valley

 As the chase was near Irvine Avenue and Strathern Street, the first PIT maneuver was done, and forced the suspect's car to spin.
 Another PIT maneuver was performed before a third police vehicle broadsided the car.

-The suspect kept driving until stopping the car in near Tujunga Avenue and Strathern in Sun Valley.
+The suspect kept driving until stopping the car near Tujunga Avenue and Strathern in Sun Valley.

 After several minutes of the suspect staying inside the car, he eventually surrendered and was taken into custody.